JohnSnowLabs/johnsnowlabs/docs/_posts/bugeki/2024-10-02-icd10cm_chronic_indicator_mapper_en.md

       mapperModel
       ])

-pipeline = Pipeline(
-    stages=[
-      document_assembler,
-      sentence_detector,
-      tokenizer,
-      word_embeddings,
-      clinical_ner,
-      clinical_ner_converter,
-      chunk2doc,
-      sbiobert_embeddings,
-      icd_resolver,
-      doc2chunk,
-      mapperModel
-      ])

-data = spark.createDataFrame([["A 42-year-old female with a history of gestational diabetes mellitus diagnosed eight years prior to presentation and subsequent type two diabetes mellitus, associated with obesity with a body mass index (BMI) of 33.5 kg/m2, presented with a one-week history of polyuria, polydipsia, poor appetite, and vomiting.
-Two weeks prior to presentation, she was treated with a five-day course of amoxicillin for a respiratory tract infection."]]).toDF("text")
+data = spark.createDataFrame([["""A 42-year-old female with a history of gestational diabetes mellitus diagnosed eight years prior to presentation and subsequent type two diabetes mellitus, associated with besity with a body mass index (BMI) of 33.5 kg/m2, presented with a one-week history of polyuria, polydipsia, poor appetite, and vomiting.
+Two weeks prior to presentation, she was treated with a five-day course of amoxicillin for a respiratory tract infection."""]]).toDF("text")

 result = pipeline.fit(data).transform(data)